uncomfyhalomacro/uncomfyhalomacro.pl/content/lecture/sts1-genetically-modified-organisms.md

 3. How does genetic engineering help us mitigate the effects of climate change?
 4. List down at least one species of plant that was saved from extinction through genetic engineering.

+# List of terms and definitions

+Genetically Modified Organism (GMO): An organism whose genetic material has been altered using genetic engineering techniques.
+GMOs are created by introducing genes from one species into another to confer specific traits or characteristics.

+Genetic Engineering: The manipulation and alteration of an organism's genetic material to introduce or modify specific traits.
+It involves isolating, modifying, and reintroducing DNA sequences into an organism to produce desired characteristics.

+Transgene: A gene that has been transferred from one organism to another through genetic engineering.
+The transgene can be from the same or a different species and is typically used to confer specific traits or characteristics to the recipient organism.

+Recombinant DNA (rDNA): DNA molecules formed by combining DNA sequences from different sources or species.
+Recombinant DNA technology is a key tool in genetic engineering, allowing the creation of transgenic organisms.

+Gene Splicing: The process of cutting and recombining DNA sequences from different sources, typically performed in the laboratory to create new combinations of genes.
+Gene splicing is used to insert foreign genes into an organism's genome.

+Biotechnology: The application of biological and genetic engineering techniques to develop products and solutions that improve living organisms, industrial processes, and medical treatments.
+It encompasses a wide range of practices, including genetic engineering and the use of GMOs.

+Selective Breeding: The traditional method of breeding plants or animals with desirable traits to create offspring with those same traits.
+Selective breeding is not considered genetic engineering because it involves the selection of naturally occurring genetic variation rather than the introduction of foreign genes.

+Herbicide Resistance: The ability of a plant to withstand the application of specific herbicides without being damaged.
+Herbicide-resistant GMOs are created by introducing genes that produce enzymes or proteins that break down or deactivate the herbicide.

+Pest Resistance: The ability of a plant to resist damage caused by pests, such as insects, viruses, or fungi.
+Pest-resistant GMOs are created by introducing genes that produce toxins harmful to pests or genes that enhance the plant's own defense mechanisms.

+Gene Editing: A set of techniques used to modify an organism's genome by precisely altering its DNA sequence.
+Gene editing tools like CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) allow scientists to make targeted changes in an organism's genes without necessarily introducing foreign genes.

+Genome: The complete set of genetic material (DNA) of an organism, including all of its genes.
+The genome contains the instructions for building and maintaining an organism.

+Gene Transfer: The process of transferring genes from one organism to another.
+It can occur naturally through processes like sexual reproduction or artificially through genetic engineering techniques.

+Marker Gene: A gene introduced into an organism's genome during genetic engineering to serve as a selectable or observable marker.
+Marker genes are used to identify and track the presence of the desired transgene in the recipient organism.

+Antibiotic Resistance Marker: A common type of marker gene used in genetic engineering.
+It provides resistance to antibiotics, allowing researchers to selectively identify and cultivate cells or organisms that have successfully incorporated the desired transgene.

+Molecular Farming: The use of genetically modified plants or animals to produce valuable substances, such as pharmaceuticals, vaccines, or industrial enzymes.
+These organisms act as "factories" for the production of high-value compounds.

+Synthetic Biology: An interdisciplinary field that combines biology, engineering, and computer science to design and construct new biological parts, devices, and systems.
+It involves the creation of synthetic DNA sequences and the engineering of novel biological functions.

+Genetic Modification Techniques: Various methods used to introduce foreign genes or modify an organism's DNA.
+These techniques include gene splicing, gene editing, and RNA interference (RNAi), among others.

+Biofortification: The process of enhancing the nutritional content of food crops through genetic engineering.
+Biofortified crops are designed to contain higher levels of specific vitamins, minerals, or other beneficial compounds.

+Environmental Impact Assessment: A process to evaluate the potential environmental risks and benefits associated with the release of GMOs into the environment.
+It helps identify and minimize any potential adverse effects on ecosystems, biodiversity, or human health.

+Coexistence: The simultaneous cultivation of genetically modified and non-genetically modified crops or the raising of genetically modified and non-genetically modified organisms in close proximity.
+Coexistence measures aim to ensure that GMOs and conventional crops can coexist without significant cross-pollination or other unintended effects.

+ Biosafety: The discipline concerned with ensuring the safe handling, transport, use, and disposal of GMOs.
+Biosafety measures and regulations are in place to prevent potential risks to human health, animal health, and the environment.